Start Here

 - Degree Works

-Students have the option to attend commencement with SUNY Adirondack at the Glens Falls Civic Center each May or they can opt to attend the December or May commencement ceremony held at the main campus in Plattsburgh, N.Y.
-While many students like to stay local for graduation, the choice is up to you.
+Students are invited to attend SUNY Plattsburgh at Queensbury’s joint commencement ceremony with SUNY Adirondack each May, located at Cool Insuring Arena in Glens Falls.
+Alternatively, students can instead attend the December or May commencement ceremonies held at the main campus in Plattsburgh, N.Y.
+While many students like to stay local to celebrate commencement, the choice is yours.

-Learn more about commencement on the main campus.
+- Learn more about participating in the commencement on the main campus

 Action items: